 '''

-Net/T1

 Line Config

 Line N...

 Ch N=Switched

 Ch N Slot=3

 Ch N Prt/Grp=1

 Net/E1

 Line Config

 Line N...

 Ch N=Switched

 Ch N Slot=3

 Ch N Prt/Grp=1

 Net/BRI

 Line Config

 Line N...

 BN Usage=Switched

 BN Slot=3

 BN Prt/Grp=1

 '''

 When the MAX receives an inbound call and no subaddress is in use or no matching answer number is found, it evaluates the slot and port specifications and routes the call to the specified destination.
-In the MAX 6000 model:
+In the MAX 2000 model:

-- 0 (Zero, the default) specifies that this parameter is not used to route incoming calls. - 1 and 2 are invalid settings, because they represent the built-in slots for T1 or E1 lines.

-- 3-8 represent expansion slots.
-When looking at the back panel of the MAX unit, slot 3 is the bottom slot in the left bank of slots, followed by 4 and 5 in ascending order.
-Slot 6 is the bottom right slot, followed by 7 and 8 in ascending order. - 9 represents the LAN.
+- 0 (Zero, the default) specifies that this parameter is not used to route incoming calls. - 1 is an invalid setting, because it represents the built-in slot for T1 or E1 lines. - 2-3 represent expansion slots.
+When looking at the back panel of the MAX unit, slot 2 is the left-hand slot and slot 3 is the right-hand slot. - 4 represents the LAN.
 The MAX routes calls to the bridge/router module.